 One of the most common questions we get here at Easy Ear Training is “I want to learn intervals but I don’t have an iPhone for your apps!
 What can I do?”
-Well, today we’re releasing a new option you can try: a free pack of interval training tracks.
+Well, today we’re releasing a new option you can try: a free interval ear training MP3 pack.
 Grab your free download now!

 Our best-selling interval training app, RelativePitch teaches all the intervals of the octave, by using two modes: Training and Testing.
 In Training Mode you can choose a lesson or a custom set of intervals, and then listen to examples of those intervals (on piano, guitar, violin, French horn or clarinet) with each one named out loud after it plays.
 By listening you gradually build up an appreciation of the sounds of the intervals and how they differ from each other.
 Then you can use Testing Mode to check if you’ve really got it.